 - the time of day they're asking the question

 The factors in Necessary Condition play a defining part to whether your chatbot will give a particular answer even if it is certain that it should answer that way based on its evaluation of the queries.

-Using the Queries and the Necessary Conditions, you can alter your existing states related to the topic so that the customer gets the right answer based on their context.
-Alternatively, you might see a need to create a new state to address the customer's question in more detail.
+Using the Queries and the Necessary Conditions, you can alter your existing intents related to the topic so that the customer gets the right answer based on their context.
+Alternatively, you might see a need to create a new intents to address the customer's question in more detail.